Aldeburgh Suffolk

 Located in an awesome Area of Outstanding Natural Beauty, part of the Suffolk & Essex Coast & Heaths National Landscape, Aldeburgh is close to RSPB Minsmere, Snape Maltings International Concert Hall and the magical Edwardian village of Thorpeness.

-Aldeburgh is easily accessible by road and served by the local bus network.
+Just 2 hours travel time from London, Aldeburgh is easily accessible by road.
+It is served by the local bus network.
 The nearest train stations at Saxmundham and Darsham are served by Greater Anglia services on the East Coast Line and only a short bus or taxi ride away.

 Need to know Aldeburgh